feix760/WebViewDebugHook/README.md

 ```java
     WebView.setWebContentsDebuggingEnabled(true);
 ```
-But the most app are third parties, webview debugging is disabled.
-WebViewDebugHook can force app to debugging.
+But the most app are third parties, webview debugging is disabled, `WebViewDebugHook` can force them to debugging.

 ## Requirement